Automating Invoice Processing: OCR + AI in Practice

 From email to accounting system - complete workflow with step-by-step guide.

 Processing invoices manually is like doing tax returns - necessary, time-consuming, error-prone.
 The good news: this can be automated.
 And not someday, but today.
+For the complete picture on automating your finances, also read our guide to accounting automation.
 In this article, we'll show you how.

 The Problem with Manual Invoice Processing